 If you are considering a career in law but are stymied by the steep tuition fees, perhaps applying for scholarships and grants would help ease your mind and your wallet of strain over finances.

-In that spirit, your Superprof has set about finding the best law scholarships and grants, whether you will study law in the UK or abroad.
+In that spirit, your Superprof has set about finding the best law scholarships and grants, whether you will study law in India or abroad.

 Our country boasts many fine schools of law and the good news is that several of them offer undergraduate scholarships!